 Ahhh…the smell of spring.
-Tiny leaves unfurl, releasing their sweet, living scent.
+Tiny leaves unfurling on the branch, releasing their sweet, living scent.
 Pine sap heating in the afternoon sun.
 Wet, fertile earth.
 An old box of rubber bands.
-What?
+Wait, what?
 That’s not spring…it’s…cannabis?
 Oh right, it’s April 20th.
 4/20.
 International Stoner Day.

 Last year, same day, I wandered into the Legislature grounds and straight into a cloud of marijuana smoke.
-No idea why so many people (teenagers mostly) were gathered in this spot, some in groups, others scattered about on the grass, all blissfully unaware of the wide-eyed phony in their midst.
-Was it to publicly declare their love for black t-shirts and hacky sack?
+At the time I had no idea why so many people (teenagers mostly) were gathered on this spot, some in groups, others scattered about on the grass, all blissfully unaware of the wide-eyed phony in their midst.
+Was it to publicly declare their love of black t-shirts and hacky sack?
 And why were they all smoking dope?
-It seemed rather flagrant, and as usual, I felt terribly out of place.
+It seemed rather flagrant and as per usual in social gatherings, particularly this one, I felt terribly out of place.

-Today, there seemed to be even more people, very few over 30, and those who were over 30 looked 90 (but were probably 35.)
-The hoola-hoops outnumbered the hacky sacks two to one.
-(Lots of giggling, very little hooping.)
+Today, there seemed to be even more people, very few over 30 and those who were over 30 looked 90 (but were probably 35.)
+Strangely, the hula-hoops outnumbered the hacky sacks two to one, but as I observed, there was lots giggling and very little hooping.
 I thought I saw a woman with a falcon on her shoulder but as I got closer I realized it was a pigeon.
 I didn’t tell her.
-Also spotted a guy who had a large variety of bongs attached to his overalls, and I thought, ‘bong-man’ and then he turned around and his hat said, ‘bong-man.’
+I also spotted a guy who had a large variety of bongs attached to his overalls, and I thought, he’s a ‘bong-man’, and then he turned around and his hat said ‘bong-man’.

-Strangely, there were quite a few dogs, and most of those were pitbulls, or pitbull knock-offs.
-I’m not quite sure what the connection is between dope-smoking humans and tough little dogs, but there wasn’t a collie or a lab in sight.
+There were also quite a few dogs, mostly pitbulls, or pitbull adjacent.
+I’m not quite sure what the connection is between dope-smoking and muscular dogs, but there wasn’t a collie or a lab in sight.
 Then again, the visibility was almost nil.